Kapiainen/Lauhdutin/Readme.md

 **Version 2.7.0 - YYYY/MM/DD:**
 - Major GUI overhaul and optimizations.
 - Added support for multiple rows/columns of slots.
 - Added animations for sliding the entire skin into and out of view along any of the four edges of a monitor.
-The toolbar and its enabler are moved to the bottom of the skin, if the skin is set to slide into view from below.
 - Added sorting icon for score/ranking based sorting when using fuzzy search.
 - Added support for automatically (un)loading banners when skin animations are used and the skin is (not) visible in order to reduce the memory footprint.
 - Updated `Battle.net` to `Blizzard App` in the GUI.